AlexandreGrego1/FinalVersion20-10-20/README.md

 ### Wireframing

-The pages are developed and designed on their content at the structural level having commonly used lay outs contect and functionality whick takes into account user needs and user journeys.
+The pages are developed and designed on their content at the structural level having commonly used layouts content and functionality which takes into account user needs and user journeys.

 I have thought early in the project, in the development process to establish the basic structure of a page before visual design and content is added.